Ruth Jackson PhD, MSc Counselling Psychology. MBACP

 Many of my clients have low self esteem or lack self confidence and benefit from an understanding and introduction to assertiveness, which enables them to feel more in control of their lives and more able to deal with confrontation.
 I offer assertiveness training as part of on-going counselling for clients who may benefit from this.

-Whilst counselling is often about change and development it can also be a place to put things into perspective, to find alternative ways of looking at life and to come to terms with the things we have no power over.
+Whilst counselling is often about change and development it can also be a place to put things into perspective, to find alternative ways of looking at life and to come to terms with the things we have no power over, this may include bereavement, loss, relationship breakdown, serious or life changing illness and many more.
 Counselling is always a challenge, but I hope that I can offer the kind of support which enables you to feel accepted and ultimately leads most people to feeling more positive about themselves and about their lives and thus able to make whatever changes they wish,or feel they need, to make.

 I came into counselling after a career in theatre and education.
 My life has taken a number of directions during the years and I have experienced personal loss and serious illness.
 I do believe that my life experience combined with my belief in the goodness of human nature enable me to offer a positive and non-judgmental relationship with those I counsell.
 I am not shocked or offended by what I hear but rather accept the person who sits beside me as a valuable and important individual who needs support which they may feel unable to access elsewhere.